 Author and artist Obi Kaufmann’s new field guide captures the majesty, history, and wonder of the Golden State’s woodlands.
 The Forests of California also offers a road map to safeguarding their future.
-Kaufmann joins Alta Asks Live to discuss the connections we share with California’s forests, how their maintenance impacts the state’s wildfire crisis, and where we might go next.
-Kaufmann will be joined in conversation by journalist and Alta contributor Matt Jaffe.
-REGISTER
+Kaufmann sits down with Alta Asks Live to discuss the connections we share with California’s forests, how their maintenance impacts the state’s wildfire crisis, and where we might go next.
+Kaufmann will be in conversation with journalist and Alta contributor Matt Jaffe.

 ABOUT THE BOOK AND AUTHOR